TomConlin/Sudiball/README.md

 __sudiconfig.scad__:  Where you will edit parameters (use any text editor)
 __sudiview.scad__:	 Load in OpenSCAD to see changes from parameters edited
-__sudigen.scad__:	 Load in OpenSCAD to generate parts
-__sudilib.scad__:	Common routines used by sudigen & sudigen so you get what you see.
+__sudigen.scad__:	 Load in OpenSCAD to generate parts seen in sudiview __sudilib.scad__:	Common routines used by sudiview & sudigen so you get what you see.

 ------------------------------------------------------------------------